At a Glance | Opinion | Products | Nutrition | FAQ | Extra Info | Bertrand Vs… | Conclusion | Verdict

 Nonetheless, I would not say this differences are significant.
 Yes, you will end up having around 100kcal less, but I would not choose one over the other because of that.
 The only factor would be if you are a vegan.

-In fact, the vegan version has less Vit B12 and even Bertrand recommends supplementing your vitamin B12.
+In fact, the dairy-free shake has less Vit B12 and even Bertrand recommends supplementing your vitamin B12.
 They state that the amount of B12 is dependent on each particular ingredient, hence it will vary slightly from bag to bag.

 If not Vegan I would stick with the classic version.

 Ingredients (Version 1.2): gluten free whole grain oats, canola oil powder (carrier: maltodextrin), almond, ground flaxseed, agave powder, rice protein, ground sunflower seed, ground walnut, sea buckthorn powder, locust bean gum, coconut powder, algae powder (porphyra), rock salt, natural flavor, nutritional yeast, algae powder (lithothamnium calcareum), mushroom powder (agaricus bisporus), algae powder (chlorella), guava extract, lemon peel extract, basil leaf extract.